 I recently watched an interview on entrepreneur.com of John Suh, founder of LegalZoom, a company valued at $2 billion, employing close to 1,000 people.
 He was asked, “What advice would you give your teenage self in order to succeed?”.

 Now, with that question, there is a possibility for tremendous reminiscing, and our brain might go through some mathematical iterations and probabilities, like some serious what-ifs.
 In any case, his reply was fascinating: “I like where I am today.
 So, I would not give myself any advice.
 Like, make the mistakes, learn and be where you are right now cause I like today”.
-Sure, there might be a thousand things he could have done to spike sales at one point or an important legal advice that cost a pretty penny, but he chose one of a thousand ways.
-Guess what, he achieved his goal.
+Sure, there might be a thousand things he could have done to spike sales at one point or an important legal advice that cost a pretty penny, but he chose one of a thousand ways that paid big.

 Here is something I learned from experience: the most important checklist to goal achievement is the cultivation of happy, positive thoughts.
 It’s not an obsession with the past or the future.

-While there is a place for obsessing over a goal and following through with persistence, according to Napoleon Hill, the problem becomes greater than money when we finally achieve the goal and find out we are not truly happy because, along the way, we have not learned how to be truly happy.
+While there is a place for obsessing over a goal and following through with persistence, the problem becomes greater than money when we finally achieve the goal and find out we are not truly happy because, along the way, we have not learned how to be truly happy.

 I love this quote by Martha Washington: “I am determined to be cheerful and happy in whatever situation I may find myself.
 For I have learned that the greater part of our misery or unhappiness is determined not by our circumstance but by our disposition.”